April 2019 – March 2020

-The inaugural call for proposals received over 24 applications of which 8 were funded.
-The following projects were selected for funding:
+The call received over 24 applications of which 8 were funded.
+You can find details below and in the VeTSS annual report 2017-8.

 - Mechanising the Metatheory of SQL with Nulls, PI Wilmer Ricciotti, University of Edinburgh.

 - Verifying Efficient Libraries in CakeML, PI Scott Owens, University of Kent.

 - PrideMM web interface, PI Mark Batty, University of Kent.

 - Mechanised Assume-Guarantee Reasoning for Control Law Diagrams via Circus, PI Jim Woodcock, University of York.

 - Automated Testing for Web Browsers, PI Benjamin Livshits, Imperial College London.

 - Supervectorizer, PI Greta Yorsh, Queen Mary University of London.

 - EASTEND: Efficient Automatic Security Testing for Dynamic Languages, PI Dr Johannes Kinder Royal Holloway, University of London.

 - Automated Reasoning with Fine-Grained Concurrent Collections, PI Dr Ilya Sergey, University College London and Nikos Gkorogiannis, Middlesex University London